-Students who enroll as an ICC student and select an ICC class that is available to the general public must pay the tuition independently and show proof of enrollment before an academic advisor will remove a student from a PND elective.
-The tuition is set by ICC.
-Proof of course completion is also expected.

-- Students who select one of the ICC Early College options listed below enroll in the Early College class through their PND academic advisor.
+- I. Students who enroll as an early college student and select a college class that is available to the general public must pay the tuition independently and show proof of enrollment before an academic advisor will remove a student from a PND elective.
+The tuition is set by the college or university.
+Proof of course completion is required. - Students who select one of the ICC Early College options listed below enroll in the Early College class through their PND academic advisor.
 Parents must pay PND for the Early College class; PND is billed by ICC collectively.
 Parents pay for each ICC Early College course through the student's FACTs account as well as required books and/or materials. - 3.
 Students who receive free/reduced eligibility are not required to pay tuition at ICC.